Central to torch is the torch_tensor objects.

 This operation is useful for explicit broadcasting by names (see examples).

-must be named in order to use
+All of the dims of self must be named in order to use

 this method.
 The resulting tensor is a view on the original tensor.

-All dimension names of self
+All dimension names of self must be present in

-may contain named
+other$names. other may contain named

-dimensions that are not in self$names
+dimensions that are not in self$names; the output tensor

 has a size-one dimension for each of those new names.